iterative/dvc.org/content/blog/2021-08-24-pre-defined-models-exp.md

 hyperparameters for each experiment, it also tracks any code changes and dataset changes as well.

-Let's run one experiment with `dvc exp run` just to show the difference in the metrics between the two models.
+Let's run one experiment with `dvc exp run --reset` just to show the difference in the metrics between the two models.
+Remember, since we're using checkpoints it continues training on top of the previous experiment.
+That's why we're using the `--reset` option here so that we can start a fresh experiment for the new model.
 You should see results similar to this in your table.

 ```dvctable
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━┳━━━━━━┳━━━━━━━━━┳━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━┳━━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━┓